gaultier/blog/making_my_static_blog_generator_11_times_faster.md

 > If you have different data, you have a different problem. [^3]

 It also does not help that any querying in Git is ad-hoc and outputs a weird text format that we have to tediously parse.
 Please everyone, let's add the option to output structured data in our command line programs, damn it!
-String programming is no fun at all.
+String programming is no fun at all - that's why I moved away from concatenating the output of shell commands in a Makefile, to a real programming language, to do the static generation.

 All in all, I am pleased with my solution - I can now see any edit materialize *instantly*.
+It's a bit funny that my previous article was about SIMD and inspecting assembly instructions, while this issue is so obvious and high-level in retrospect.

 To the next 5 years of blogging, till I need to revisit the performance of this function!